0alpha0iota/ML_Project_Heart.Attack.Risk/README.md

 # ML_Project_Heart.Attack.Risk

 Not a serious project.
-The dataset is literally non-feasible to use.
+Dataset is problematic.
+Models attempted are literally doing the random guessing for it is highly suspected fabricated by ai.